North Berwick's Golfing Pioneers|

 and Anchor Line - Liverpool to New York

 the archway pictured left and entered Albion House, 30 James Street, Liverpool at the start of their long journey to the new world.
-Passengers

-also embarked at Queenstown in Ireland, later named Cove, east of Cork City.
+Passengers also embarked at Queenstown in Ireland, later named Cove, east of Cork City.

 Most travelled 'steerage class' with a prepaid ticket costing six guineas (one way) with a deposit of two guineas to secure a berth.
-This included
+This

-from Liverpool to New York.
+complete the journey from Liverpool to New York.

 Steerage was a mix of second and third class facilities, there were no individual cabins, the men slept in one section, ladies in another and